neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 :width: 700
 :::

+Based on this experimental data, which species (squirrels or stonechats) would you infer lived in an environment with more predictably timed changes in the weather?

 ### Circadian sensitivity to light

+A common mechanism for timing yearly cycles of behavior relies on ***photoperiodism***: the ability to detect the *photoperiod* (day length).
+This is accomplished by a mechanism with a circadian cycle of sensitivity to light.
+This mechanism would be insensitive to light from dawn until wintertime dusk.
+Sensitivity would increase between the winter and summer dusk times.

 Photoperiodism (circadian cycles of sensitivity to light) can provide a mechanism for timing circannual behaviors such as reproduction.
 :::{image} /images/photoperiodism-circannual.png